ziglang/zig-bootstrap/README.md

 `[options]` could be, for example: `-mcpu=generic+v6kz`.

+Note that the `triple` parameter is not optional.
+For the native target, you still have to pass the triple explicitly.
+To make it native, additionally pass `-mcpu=native` for `[options]`.

 ### Supported Triples

 If you try a "not tested" one and find a problem please file an issue,